-Focus answers the question, ‘’how well did I execute my skills, and where should I focus on getting faster?’’
-Skill execution is a balancing act that fluctuates every practice, often sacrificing technique in one area to improve in another.
-The Focus score summarizes how well you executed your technical skills compared to a benchmark of your own past performances.
+TritonWear Focus answers the question, ‘’how well did my swimmers execute their skills, and what skills should I focus on first to help them swim faster?’’
+Skill execution is a balancing act that fluctuates every practice, often prioritizing to improve technique in one area before correcting another.
+The Focus score summarizes how well your athletes executed their technical skills compared to a benchmark of their own past performances.

 Focus Overtime.
 The graph displays all focus scores according to the values retrieved for the stroke selected.